-- 3.47 To consider, when assessing applications to remove materials from the park: - The legal status of the land and species concerned. - The ecological effects of the activity including effects on populations, habitats and functioning of the ecosystem over time. - The availability of alternative opportunities. - Any other potential effects of the activity on park values and the factors outlined in table 3 of the Regional Parks Network Management Plan.
+- 3.45 To allow for the taking of natural materials by the public, with the Regional Council's agreement, subject to any conditions imposed, under the following circumstances: - By tangata whenua for customary purposes. - By members of the community for: - Scientific or research purposes. - Cultural or social purposes. - Conservation and ecological restoration projects. - 3.46 To consider applications for the use or removal of natural materials for commercial purposes where a public good benefit can be demonstrated and subject to this section's policies. - 3.47 To consider, when assessing applications to remove materials from the park: - The legal status of the land and species concerned. - The ecological effects of the activity including effects on populations, habitats and functioning of the ecosystem over time. - The availability of alternative opportunities. - Any other potential effects of the activity on park values and the factors outlined in Table 3 of the Regional Parks Network Management Plan.